Currency:

 • generates an index of external links

-• verifies that all images have an ALT attribute associated with them
+• checks that all images have an ALT attribute associated with them

-Moreover, the above features are just a drop in the ocean of what can be found in the entire program.
+What's more, the above features are just a drop in the ocean of what can be found in the whole program.

 Although it is intended for more advanced users, even those with only a passing knowledge of SEO will be able to understand some of the information.